CrackJackCoder/ReactJs-Course_sell_website/README.md

 Email: abc@gmail.com <br />
 pass: 1234<br />

-Note: There is no integration of backend in this.
-For login and signup feautures we are using Local Storage.
+Note: There is no integration of backend in this website.
+For login and signup feautures i am using Local Storage.